36th Airborne Brigade (United States)

 The 36th Airborne Brigade was an airborne brigade of the United States Army and the Texas Army National Guard.
 The brigade was active from 1 November 1973 to 1 April 1980.
 The unit's lineage continues today in the 36th Infantry Division.

 A 36th Brigade of infantry was originally part of the National Army 18th Division, formed briefly in 1917–18.

 The Texas Army National Guard had previously had the 71st Airborne Brigade, an ARNG sister unit to the Regular Army's 173d Airborne Brigade that was very similar in structure.
 Following the 173d's inactivation in 1972, the 71st Airborne Brigade was inactivated in 1973.
-Two Airborne infantry battalions previously assigned to the 71st were retained, and the HQ 36th Airborne Brigade was activated as a TDA unit to provide administrative command and control over the two battalions.
+Two Airborne infantry battalions previously assigned to the 71st were retained, and the HQ 36th Airborne Brigade was activated as a Table of Distribution and Allowances (TDA) unit to provide administrative command and control over the two battalions.

 The two battalions assigned to the 36th Airborne Brigade were: